craue/TwigExtensionsBundle/README.md

 		'Craue' => __DIR__.'/../vendor',
 	));

-## Make the Twig Extensions available by updating your configuration
+## Make the Twig extensions available by updating your configuration

 	// app/config/config.yml
 	craue_twig_extensions: ~

-# Examples to use the Extensions in your Twig template
+# Examples to use the extensions in your Twig template

 ## DecorateEmptyValueExtension